sidewalklabs/docs/collab/rdua.md

-# Responsible Data Use Assessment for Collab
+# Responsible Data Use Assessment for Collab Summary

 **Overview of the Prototype:**